none-development/unitypackage-ransomware/README.md

 This project demonstrates the feature of Unity Custom Script Support to execute maleware by prescise blocking some assembly that is not needed for game programming.

+This project serves only to illustrate the possibilities!

 **This script should not be used to encrypt other systems but should be used for study purposes.**

 # Important info